You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Cato Ridge Middle School

 Here's the big one.
 The district's spending $73 million on a 20-acre campus off Golf Links Drive and Tom Short Road, in the heart of the Rea Farms area near Ballantyne (28277).
-It's three stories tall with full athletic fields — they've already laid turf on the football and baseball fields, and mechanical and electrical work is moving through the building right now.
+It's three stories tall with full athletic fields; crews have already laid turf on the football and baseball fields, and mechanical and electrical work is moving through the building now.
 CMS bond construction updates show it's on track for an on-time opening.
 The school's designed to pull students out of three packed south Charlotte middle schools: Community House, Jay M. Robinson, and Rea Farms STEAM Academy.
 If your kid goes to any of those three, there's a good chance they'll be walking into Cato Ridge this August.

-Park Road Elementary
+Park Road Elementary (It Keeps the Dilworth Name)

 | Cato Ridge Middle | Park Road Elementary | |